yanghengtang/tp/docs/DeveloperGuide.md

 This section describes the delete appointment/doctor/patient features.

 #### Implementation
 The deletion of an appointment/doctor/patient from MediConnect is facilitated by `LogicManager`.
 It extends `Logic` and stores the `MediConnectParser` that parses the user input, and the model in which the command is executed.
-Additionally it implements the following operations:
+Additionally, it implements the following operations:

-* `LogicManager#execute()` —  Executes the given user String input and returns a `CommandResult`
+* `LogicManager#execute(String)` —  Executes the given user String input and returns a `CommandResult`

-These operations are exposed in the `Ui` interface as `Ui#executeCommand()`.
+These operations are exposed in the `Ui` interface as `MainWindow#executeCommand(String)`.

 Given below is an example usage scenario and how the add `Appointment` mechanism behaves at each step.

 **Step 1**: The user launches the application.
 The `Database` will be initialized with all data in the order that it was stored in.

 **Step 2**: The user inputs `delete_a 2`  to delete an appointment into MediConnect.
-The `delete_a` command calls `DeleteAppointmentCommandParser#parse()` which parses the index argument which is the index of the appointment to delete
+The `delete_a` command calls `DeleteAppointmentCommandParser#parse(String)` which parses the index argument which is the index of the appointment to delete.
 A new `DeleteAppointmentCommand` instance will be created

 **Step 3**: The created `DeleteAppointmentCommand` instance is returned to `LogicManager` and its `execute` method is called.
-`DeleteAppointmentCommand#execute()` then calls `Model#deleteAppointment()` and with the given `Index`.
+`DeleteAppointmentCommand#execute(Model)` then calls `Model#deleteAppointment(Appointment)` and with the given `Index`.

 The example usage scenario for the delete patient and delete doctor mechanisms would be similar to the scenario above.